6 Ways to Keep Fall Allergy and Asthma Flare-ups Under Control

 Get a flu shot

 You’ll especially want to do this if you’ve got asthma.
-(These are the silent signs you’ve got asthma.)
 Because both asthma and the flu are respiratory diseases, people with asthma may have more frequent and severe asthma attacks when they have the flu and are at greater risk for more severe illness and life-threatening complications.
+Here’s how and where to get a flu shot near you.

 If you’re bothered by ragweed and mold…

 You’ll want to limit your outside activities.
 If you are outdoors, shower and change your clothes when you come in to get rid of the pollen that may stick to you.
-(Here’s how to allergy-proof every room of your house.)
 Keep your child away from leaf-raking if they are allergic to mold.
 And if you are allergic, wear a NIOSH N95 mask to reduce exposure to small particles.
 Children with allergies should avoid hay rides.
-Try one of these fun fall activities instead.
+(Here’s how to allergy-proof every room of your house.)

 Avoid bonfires and fireplaces

 Especially if you have asthma.
 The smoke can trigger an attack.
 It also tends to get cold quickly on fall nights—another common asthma trigger.
-Here’s how to prevent an asthma attack.
+(Here are some tips on how to prevent an asthma attack.)

 Wash your hands